charifbahloul/classnap/README.md

 Just run main.bat.
 Double click on the file called main.bat.
 It's safe; you can look at it before running it if you want.
+On subsequent runs, you can just run mainNormal.bat.